Tello Review (2024): Why We Switched From Verizon to Tello

 Data Coverage

 One major area that I was excited about trying out was the wireless coverage.
-How will Tello actually compare to Verizon's service?
+How will Tello compare to Verizon's service?

 Surprisingly, it was equal if not better.
-I'm sure this all depends on where you live, but we have a weird pocket near our home that feels like a dead zone for Verizon service.
+I'm sure this depends on where you live, but we have a weird pocket near our home that feels like a dead zone for Verizon service.

 When I pull out of my driveway and leave my wi-fi connection, that's usually the time I experience very low data speeds on my phone.
 That's right about the time I need to access my Google Maps app or my Spotify songs.
 It's very frustrating.